affromero/NTIRE22_Inpainting/README.md

-# Image Inpainting Challenge - Official Repository
+# NTIRE 2022 - Image Inpainting Challenge

 ## Important dates
 - **2022.02.01**: Release of train data (input and output images) and validation data (only input)